 The main configuration file is read each time Stellarium starts up, and settings such as the observer's location and display preferences are taken from it.
 Ideally this mechanism should be totally transparent to the user - anything that is configurable should be configured "in" the program GUI.
-However, at time of writing Stellarium isn't quite complete in this respect.
+However, at time of writing Stellarium isn't quite complete in this respect, despite improvements in version 0.10.0.
 Some settings can only be changed by directly editing the configuration file.
 This section describes some of the settings a user may wish to modify in this way, and how to do it.

 If the configuration file does not exist in the user directory when Stellarium is started (e.g. the first time the user starts the program), one will be created with default values for all settings (refer to section 5.1 for the location of the user directory on your operating system).
-The name of the configuration file is config.ini2.
+The name of the configuration file is config.ini3.